fongc123/notes/Data Visualization/Time Series.md

 ![[data-vis-ridgeline.png|600]]

 ## Bar Graph
-A <span style = "color:lightblue">bar graph</span> can display the change of a quantitative variable over time.
+A <span style = "color:lightblue">bar graph</span> can display the values of a quantitative variable over time.
 For multiple variables, a multi-bar chart in a single view can be used or multiple single-bar charts in multiple views can be used.

 |                     **Data**                      |    **Mark**     |                   **Channel**                   |        **Task**        | **Scalability** |
 |:-------------------------------------------------:|:---------------:|:-----------------------------------------------:|:----------------------:|:---------------:|